PSY 101 J -

 PSY 620 -

-DIVERSITY THRU THE LIFESPAN IN MFT
+DIVERSITY THRU THE LIFESPAN

 Focuses on the diversity of psychosocial development across ethnicity, class, gender, and culture, from childhood through old age.
 Discusses the implications for interactional therapies.
 Prerequisites: None.

 Review of the psychosocial development of sexuality and gender from childhood through old age.
 Summary of clinical approaches to sexual and gender problems from a systemic perspective.
 Prerequisites: None.